Extraterritorial jurisdiction

 Extraterritorial jurisdiction (ETJ) is the legal ability of a government to exercise authority beyond its normal boundaries.

 Any authority can claim ETJ over any external territory they wish.
 However, for the claim to be effective in the external territory (except by the exercise of force), it must be agreed either with the legal authority in the external territory, or with a legal authority that covers both territories.
-When unqualified, ETJ usually refers to such an agreed jurisdiction, or it will be called something like "claimed ETJ".
+When unqualified, ETJ usually refers to such an agreed jurisdiction, or it will be called "claimed ETJ" or similar terms.